TheLogicMaster/switch-gdx/README.md

 ## Test Suite
 The `tests` module is for running the GDX test suite and verifying GDX functionality.
 See [Tests](TESTS.md) for working features.
 Building the test module requires building the tests module JAR in the libgdx repo and putting it in `tests/libs`, in addition to the lwjgl3 test module JAR for the required assets.
-The `tests` module is disabled for Jitpack builds but enabled normally, so disabling it in `settings.gradle` is probably necessary for the project to compile without the GDX test JARs.
+The `tests` module is disabled if the `tests/libs` directory doesn't exist to not break JitPack builds and such.

 ## Notes
 - Concurrent access to files is more limited on Switch where it might normally work on PC, so ensure files are closed properly
-- For Switch, all threads need to be joined manually, or it will crash on exit.
+- For Switch, all threads need to be joined manually, or it will crash on exit or when ran a second time.
 Any program threads must be manually stopped/joined on dispose.
 - If using SNAPSHOT Gradle dependency (Not recommended), refresh Gradle dependencies using the Intellij Gradle menu to not use cached versions and update to the latest.
 - The UWP project generation has a bug where the project has to be manually rebuilt in Visual Studio for the assets to be properly copied
 - The UWP project requires a custom build of SDL2_mixer since the VCPKG library doesn't support UWP, for some reason.
-This requires downloading the SDL2_mixer and SDL2 source and building the UWP subproject, adding the necessary linker input libraries and adding MPG123.lib from VCPKG for MP3 support.
+This requires downloading the SDL2_mixer and SDL2 source and building the UWP subproject to update it.
 - When using Joycons individually, the inputs will be rotated horizontally.
 Controllers must be remapped from the home menu for now.
-`Controllers#getCurrentController` returns a controller representing all controller input, rather than the last controller.
+- `Controllers#getCurrentController` returns a controller representing all controller input, rather than the last controller.